Santiago-Dubov/Santiago-Dubov.github.io/_posts/2020-12-09-Automatic_Assessment_of_English.markdown

 ### Grammatical Error Generation

-Preliminary experiments showed that filtering by absolute perplexity provided data with the greatest similarity to authentic speech corpora and so it is used in the experiments reported here.
-The baseline CLC+BEA model is fine-tuned for an additional 3 epochs on 3 different versions of the augmented Switchboard.
-GLEU scores are shown for the best epoch in table \ref{tab:filtering_results}.

-Firstly we notice that despite the lower perplexity evaluated by our language model, which showed that Switchboard when augmented resembles our speech test sets more than the written data, fine-tuning results show a decrease or in the case of heavy filtering, a very small increase on BULATS.
-However, the results clearly show that filtering positively affects our results and that the more we filter the closer the domain of our augmented data to our evaluation data.
+ Preliminary experiments showed that filtering by absolute perplexity provided data with the greatest similarity to authentic speech corpora, so was used in the experiments reported here.
+The baseline CLC+BEA model was subsequently fine-tuned for an additional 3 epochs on 3 different versions of the augmented Switchboard.
+GLEU scores are shown for the best epoch in Table \ref{tab:filtering_results}.
+Firstly we notice that despite the lower perplexity evaluated by our proposed language model, which showed that Switchboard, when augmented resembles the speech test sets more than the written data, fine-tuning results exhibited a decrease or, in the case of heavy filtering, a very small increase on BULATS.
+However, the results clearly demonstrate that filtering positively affects our results and that the more we filter the closer the domain of our augmented data to our evaluation data.

 ```scss
 body {